jamescherti/minimal-emacs.d/README.md

 ![](https://www.jamescherti.com/misc/screenshot-minimal-emacs-3.png)
 *(The theme shown in the screenshot above is the *[tomorrow-night-deepblue-theme.el](https://github.com/jamescherti/tomorrow-night-deepblue-theme.el)*, available on MELPA.)*

-## Startup
+### Startup Performance

 The author uses *minimal-emacs.d* as his `early-init.el` and `init.el`, alongside **146 packages** ([See the packages that the author is using here](https://www.jamescherti.com/essential-emacs-packages/)).
 Yet, thanks to its efficient design, Emacs still **starts in just 0.22 seconds**:

 ![](https://www.jamescherti.com/wp-content/uploads/minimal-emacs-startup-time.png)

-In addition to *minimal-emacs.d*, startup speed is influenced by your computer's processing power and disk speed.
-To establish a baseline, start Emacs with only *minimal-emacs.d* and no additional configurations, then run `M-x emacs-init-time`.
-Incrementally modify your init files and observe the impact on startup time.
-For consistent comparisons, always test on the same computer and Emacs version.
-It's also important to ensure that all packages are deferred using `:bind` and `:commands`, which makes Emacs load them only when needed (see additional examples in this README.md).
-While startup time is important, other factors, like native compilation, are even more important.
-Although native compilation may introduce some brief initial and negligible initial delay, it is beneficial in the long run as it significantly speeds up Emacs.
+Startup speed depends on hardware and disk speed.
+For consistent comparisons, test on the same computer and Emacs version.
+While startup time is significant, factors like native compilation are also important for long-term performance.

-## Comments from minimal-emacs.d users
+## User Testimonials

 - [gnudoc on Reddit](https://www.reddit.com/r/emacs/comments/1feaf37/comment/lmn1hoo/): "That's a great learning resource.
 Thank you for your work on it and for sharing it!"
 - [dewyke on Reddit](https://www.reddit.com/r/emacs/comments/1feaf37/comment/lmq53an/): "Lots of good stuff in there, even for people who already have established ways of organising their configs."